the-red-feather/thesis/assessments/P1/thesis-context-definition.md

 ## Problem 2 : Geoprocessing overall lacks ergonomics

+> [JF]: Ignore this poitn going forward.
+Ergonomics is implied in "usability" concepts

 > [Ken] : maybe this is more of a motivation than a direct

 > [Stelios]: non-expert is a hard term to use.

 > [K & S] : name debugging as a major reason.

-Geodata processing can be very unfriendly to non-experts:
+Geodata processing can be very user unfriendly:
   - It is a notoriously hard endeavour.
 You pretty much require an expert.
   - Software is often hard to find, sometimes hard to install.
   - Software is often difficult to operate.